A unique art movement is the minimalism art movement. I have always loved the ingenuity and yet the simplicity of minimalism art.

 Who Was The Swedish Artist and Illustrator Carl Larsson?

 Carl Larsson was born into dire poverty but raised himself out of poverty through his artwork.
 He married Karin Bergöö, a fellow artist.
 Together they had eight children.
 Many of his most famous paintings come from the many family scenes he painted of his wife and children in their home in Sundborn, Sweden.
-Through his paintings and their home design, Carl and his wife Karin influenced Swedish art and design.
-Today you can visit their house and garden in Sundborn.
+Carl and his wife Karin influenced Swedish art and design through his paintings and their home design.
+Today, you can visit their house and garden in Sundborn.
 Sweden.

 You can find out more about Carol Larsson by reading 22 Facts About Carl Larsson, The Swedish Artist, and Illustrator by clicking here.